Nynuphar/IDEAL-doc/docs/source/import.rst

-Import study patients - from defining the data format of a study to bulk import from a CSV file
+Import study patients - bulk import from a CSV file
 =============================================================================================================

 Define the data format of a study